QwikDev/qwik/starters/apps/starter-partytown/README.md

-# Qwik Todo
+# Qwik + Partytown Starter

-Barebones Qwik Starter app for you.
+Barebones Qwik + Partytown starter app for you.